Animal Sex Abuse

 At that time, there were no resources for dealing with animal sexual abuse, not even a law prohibiting bestiality in Washington.

-That first horse led to work with other animals, assistance with investigation of suspected animal sexual abuse, development of legislation, and courses specifically for law enforcement (then prosecutors and social workers and veterinarians), research, article publication, expert witness testimony in prosecutions, and a return to university to study criminology, law, and social behavior.
+That first horse led to work with other animals, assistance with investigation of suspected animal sexual abuse, development of legislation, and courses specifically for law enforcement (then prosecutors and social workers and veterinarians), research, and the publications of multiple articles, expert witness testimony, and a return to university to study criminology, law, and social behavior.